yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_csharp.rst

 -----
 Login
 -----

 All data interaction must be done on behalf of a user.
-To start interacting with data establish a connection as that user.
+This is done to ensure proper authorized access of your data.

+The example below shows logging in an anonymous user.

 .. tabs::